-Para Control O New Model REASONS TO EVACUATE IF YOU OBSERVE A FIRE OR SOME OTHER REASON TO EVACUATE: WHEN AN ALARM SOUNDS OR YOU ARE TOLD TO EVACUATE: • Fire alarm sounds 1.
-Activate local fire alarm.
-1. Leave the building immediately in a calm, orderly manner. • Power outage 2.
-Notify others and call 911 and/or 2.
-Take all your belongings with you. • Announcement made to campus Security, if possible.
-3. Close doors ON THE WAY OUT! evacuate 3.
+REASONS TO EVACUATE IF YOU OBSERVE A FIRE OR SOME OTHER REASON TO EVACUATE: WHEN AN ALARM SOUNDS OR YOU ARE TOLD TO EVACUATE: Fire alarm sounds Power outage Announcement made to evacuate Activate local fire alarm.
+Notify others and call 911 and/or campus Security, if possible.
 Remain calm; do not panic.
-4. Walk, do not run.
-4. Proceed to the nearest Safe Assembly 5.
-Follow your evacuation route (check the floor plan in the room or hallway if Area. uncertain).
+Proceed to the nearest Safe Assembly Area.
+Leave the building immediately in a calm, orderly manner.
+Take all your belongings with you.
+Close doors ON THE WAY OUT!
+Walk, do not run.
+Follow your evacuation route (check the floor plan in the room or hallway if uncertain).
 Leave the building through the nearest safe exit.
-6. DO NOT USE ELEVATORS.
-7. Listen for instructions from the Building Coordinators, Security personne and Emergency Responders.
-8. Move away from the building and report to the building's designated Safe Assembly Area.
-9. Report any missing or trapped people to the Emergency Responders.
-10. Remain at the Safe Assembly Area until all personnel have been accounted for and the "All Clear" signal is given.
+DO NOT USE ELEVATORS.
+Listen for instructions from the Building Coordinators, Security personnel and Emergency Responders.
+Move away from the building and report to the building's designated Safe Assembly Area.
+Report any missing or trapped people to the Emergency Responders.
+Remain at the Safe Assembly Area until all personnel have been accounted for and the "All Clear" signal is given.
 Listen for instructions and watch out for vehicular traffic.
-11. Do not reenter the building until Emergency Responders indicate it is safe.